GIF Loop Changer

 How to Change GIF Loop Count Online

 - Upload your GIF — drag and drop or click to browse.
-This free GIF loop changer accepts animated GIFs up to 10 MB.
-All processing is browser-based and private, so your file never leaves your device.
+Supports animated GIFs up to 20 MB.

 - Choose a GIF loop count — select Infinite to make your GIF loop forever, Play Once to stop it from looping, or pick a preset (2x, 3x, 5x, 10x).
 Need a specific number?
 Use the Custom option and enter any repeat count from 1 to 65,535.